liuqiangh/zjunet/README.md

 If you have same files, please backup them or modified those files manually.

 ## IN DEVELOPING
-This repository could not be used yet
+// This repository could not be used yet
+VPN in testing.
+WLAN in developing(could not be used yet)